-In line with the Entergy's utility generation portfolio, as described on the company's website3, Harrison County and NISCO (Nelson Industrial Steam Company) GHG emissions are not included in the inventory, as while Entergy personnel operate these two fossil power generation plants, Entergy has no ownership share in either plant.
+In line with the Entergy's utility generation portfolio, as described on the company's website, Harrison County and NISCO (Nelson Industrial Steam Company) GHG emissions are not included in the inventory, as while Entergy personnel operate these two fossil power generation plants, Entergy has no ownership share in either plant.

-GHG emissions from stationary combustion (~59%), and controllable and noncontrollable purchased power, in aggregate comprise over 71% of Entergy's total 2022 corporate GHG emissions.
-Supply chain emissions associated with purchased goods/services and capital goods accounted for over 12% of Entergy's total 2022 corporate-wide GHG emissions.
-Life cycle GHG emissions associated with the upstream natural gas industry's delivery of natural gas fuel to Entergy's electric utility plants and natural gas T&D companies accounts for an additional ~11% of Entergy's total corporate GHG emissions.
-Leased assets, the Entergy-owned Louisiana 1 power station leased to a third party for their sole use, contribute approximately 3.2% of Entergy's total 2022 GHG emissions.
+GHG emissions from stationary combustion (~57%), and controllable and noncontrollable purchased power, in aggregate comprise over 71% of Entergy's total 2023 corporate GHG emissions.
+Supply chain emissions associated with purchased goods/services and capital goods accounted for over 11% of Entergy's total 2023 corporate-wide GHG emissions.
+Life cycle GHG emissions associated with the upstream natural gas industry's delivery of natural gas fuel to Entergy's total corporate GHG emissions.
+Leased assets, the Entergy-owned Louisiana 1 power station leased to a third party for their sole use, contribute approximately 3.3% of Entergy's total 2023 GHG emissions.

-Product Combustion, comprising approximately 1.4 percent of Entergy's total 2022 corporate GHG emissions, include emissions associated with the combustion of natural gas distributed to Entergy's residential, commercial, and industrial (medium- to small-size) customers (i.e., a Scope 3 GHG emissions source for Entergy, and a Scope 1 GHG emissions source for their gas distribution customers).
+Product Combustion, comprising approximately 1.5 percent of Entergy's total 2023 corporate GHG emissions, include emissions associated with the combustion of natural gas distributed to Entergy's residential, commercial, and industrial (medium- to small-size) customers (i.e., a Scope 3 GHG emissions source for Entergy, and a Scope 1 GHG emissions source for their gas distribution customers).

-Other Small Sources, comprising less than 0.4% of the inventory, include emissions associated with: mobile combustion, purchased electricity for business operations outside Entergy service territory, fugitive SF6 (electricity T&D), fugitive CH4 (natural gas T&D), fugitive HFCs (HVAC systems and vehicles), corporate business travel, and employee commuting.
+Other Small Sources, comprising less than 0.3% of the inventory, include emissions associated with: mobile combustion, purchased electricity for business operations outside Entergy service territory, fugitive SF6 (electricity T&D), fugitive CH4 (natural gas T&D), fugitive HFCs (HVAC systems and vehicles), corporate business travel, and employee commuting.